How Fake News Affects Public Health

 Fake News: Dandelion Roots Kill Cancer

-The Origin: On Sept.
+The Fake News: On Sept.
 21, 2016, Health Eternally published an article, “Scientists Find Root That Kills 98% of Cancer Cells in Only 48 Hours.”
 The story manipulated research undertaken by Dr. Carolyn Hamm from the Windsor Regional Cancer Centre in Ont., and linked back to a CBC news report on her study from 2012.

 The Aftermath: Health Eternally’s story was republished by other websites and shared on Facebook.
 “I get emails every week from people around the world thinking they want to stop their standard medicine and take this instead because of these really unfounded claims,” said Hamm on CBC’s White Coat, Black Art radio series.
 “They can die if they believe that.”